Summary

 2. Assignments Resource Type: License Assignments and Distribution Tracking

-It represents a license assignment for a specific product (SKU) from an allotment, either directly to a user or device, or indirectly through group membership.
-Each user consumes one license from every allotment they are assigned to, whether the license assignment is direct or through a group.
+It represents a license assignment for a specific product (SKU) that grants a license for an allotment to a user, device, or group.
+Each user or device consumes one license from every allotment they are assigned to, whether the license assignment is direct or through a group.
 It is also used to create, update, list, and remove assignments that consume allotment capacity.

 Example: